 Bar y Restaurant Latino Just outside of Pargos, which is just North West of Paraíso.
 As one local patron, Jeremy, put it this is the locals restaurant for the area.
 While we were there Mike, ex-part owner of La Vida Buena, stopped in for a beer which added credence to the claim.
 MacDonald Espmoza (pictured with tourists Lynn & Harlene) serves up local favorites with many choices favoring sea food as an ingredient.
 Patacones (Plantain Fries with toppings) is what we order regularly and recommend for an appetizer.
 While there I got my ceviche de Pescado fix.
 There were seven of us in our party and everyone seemed to enjoy the meal and the evening.
 Entrées around $9, Beer $2.79 & Wine $5.50.
 Free WIFI VISA

 Restaurante Las Tucitas, Rio Seco Las Tucas was a prior favorite but Mom retired and sold out and the old place was demolished, now her daughter continues the tradition just next door.
-The restaurant is run strictly as a family affair.
-The cooking was done entirely on a custom molded cement wood-fired stove.
-Every pot had a hole to fit in.
-We had 4 very good meals of chicken or smoked pork and 7 cervezas (@ $2.10) which came to a total of about $53 or about $12 per person.
+The cooking is done entirely on a custom molded cement wood-fired stove.
+Every pot has a hole to fit in.
+Entries are $6+ and Cervasa $1.90.
 Watch for the signs on the right 3km outside of Paraíso, on the road to Santa Cruz, near the right turn to Play Nosara and points south.
 (Please keep this place our top secret!)
+VISA

 Bar Resturante Pizzeria Rapala in the building formally housing Chayita’s Just outside of Paraíso, on the road to Santa Cruz.
 They offer the best Pizza deal nearby Playa Junquillal, Supreme Large for $12.75.
 Beer $1.45 and a very large glass of white wine $4.50.
 This keeps us happy.
 The menu also lists typico food but Pizza is the star here.
 It’s where the locals eat.
 One trip we ate there three times including taking our Caretaker and his family there.
 Closed on Tuesdays.
 This restaurant is now open only as a bar.

 Bar Resturante Chayito formally Chayita’s just outside of Paraíso, now further up on the road to Santa Cruz.
 A new authentic Tico Soda featuring typico food run by Ovidio & family.
 Try a Casado (Married Man) which consists of a meat of choice, salad, beans, rice and plaintains a great deal at $5.45.
 The Cervezas ($1.45) are cold and go well with Ceviche available in boca (small $.89) or large sizes ($5.35).
 One of the best Ceviche’s around!
 Last time there was a 2 Imperials for 1400 special ($1.20 each), best price around!
-This restaurant is reopened with the addition of a pulperίa (small Store), not yet reviewed.
+This restaurant is closed again.

 VISA (506) 2658-8437